 The Versatility of Candied Nuts

-Our wholesome and sweet honey-glazed candied nuts recipe makes six 1/4-cup sized servings at about 200 calories each.
+Our wholesome and sweet honey-glazed candied nuts recipe makes about six 1/4-cup sized servings.
 In addition to making tasty salad toppers, the candied nuts themselves are a sweet and savory standalone snack.

 You can also add then to your favorite cereals (hot or cold) for unique flavor and texture.
 Leftovers can be stored in a sealed and airtight container at room temperature for up to two weeks.

 SHOW US YOUR WORK